Skip to main content

 redis_port: 6379

-• embedding_model_id: The identifier of the embedding model used to generate and compare embeddings for caching.
+• embedding_model_id: The embedding model ID used to generate/compare embeddings.

-• similarity_threshold: The minimum similarity score required to consider a cached entry a valid match.
-Higher values make the cache more strict.
+• similarity_threshold: Minimum similarity score to accept a cached match.

 Rate Limiting